 Vanadium Targeted to Increasing Global Demand

-Ironstone is poised to become one of the leading suppliers of vanadium pentoxide for use in advanced steels as a hardener, and in renewable energy storage applications.
+Vanadium pentoxide is used in advanced steels as a hardener, and in renewable energy storage applications.
 Ironstone's NI 43-101 compliant vanadium resource currently measures 2.45 billion pounds of vanadium pentoxide (557 million tonnes indicated at 0.21% V2O5) as reported by SRK Consulting (Canada) in July 2012.

 Vanadium is a strategic rare chemical element with the symbol V and atomic number 23.
 It is a soft, silvery gray, ductile transition metal with good structural strength, a natural resistance to corrosion and stability against alkalis, acids and salt water.
 In nature, the element is found only in chemically combined forms occurring naturally in about 65 different minerals and in fossil fuel deposits.
 Vanadium has remarkable characteristics which give it the ability to make things stronger, lighter, more efficient and more powerful.